For the record? Anyway, it goes this way:

 But a philosophical bent seems clear to me, in that he wore his ideals upon

-But the simplicity of how those three sentences can, for me, indeed, conjured,
+But the simplicity of how those three sentences can, for me, indeed, conjure,

 If so, just look how many of us are getting presently all bent out of shape,

 I’m no scholar.
-I just have my big, awkward movements in that area.
-Which,
+I have simply had some big, awkward movements in that arena.

 has me thinking O’Hara had in mind as representative of beautiful that

-New York School muse that we would often him dipping his metaphorical
+New York School muse that we would often find him dipping his metaphorical

 So, beauty; back when it meant something.
 Perhaps towards the tail-end of